How to Apply for Graduation for Undergraduate Students

-Make an appointment with your academic advisor to conduct a degree audit to ensure you will complete all graduation requirements before your anticipated graduation date.
+Before you register for your last two semesters of classes, meet with your faculty advisor to conduct a degree audit to ensure you will complete all graduation requirements by your anticipated graduation date.

 3. Senior Checkout Days

 This checkout is mandatory for all traditional undergraduate graduation candidates.
 Please allow about 30 minutes to complete the checkout process.
-Graduate program and School of Adult Learning students do not need to attend.
+Graduate program and School of Professional Studies students do not need to attend.

 Senior Checkout Day is an easy way for you to make sure everything is in order for your graduation.
 You can: